 When You Wish You Were The Star

-The episode where she tells her secret to everyone, at the end the three people are singing (which was a good gag streched too far by the way) and they say that only a very very few people knew her secret, they then list everyone.
+- The episode where she tells her secret to everyone, at the end, Siena, Jackson, and Rico are singing (which was a good gag streched too far by the way) and they mention in their song that only a special few people knew her secret, they then list everyone.
 The number comes up to five individual people, and an entire town.
 And the movie obviously counts here and that shows that her agent (or someone that helps her with the concerts) also knows.
 And they left out Roxy, who also knows.
 So, an entire huge town and seven people outside of that town is a very very few people?
 Seriously?